oguzozcan/flickrapp/README.txt

 App starts with most recent photos.
 User can scroll the list and open those photos on FullScreen.
 User can also search for a specific keyword and do the same thing in those photos.

-Lists are endless there is Pagination on those api calls so while user see the last item in the recyclerview a new call is going to be made.
+Lists are endless, meaning there is Pagination on recyclerview so when user see the last item in the recyclerview a new call is made.

 Full Screen photo view is implemented with a ViewPager so user can swipe between photos even in the FullScreen mode.
 User can see some photo details in this screen.